Thursday, November 11, 2021

 • Glass Jars or Bottles: Whatever you use needs to have a tight-fitting lid or cap that seals well in order to keep contaminants out.
 I've used 4-ounce & 8-ounce mason jars (Ball & Kerr) in years past, but it's harder for me to find them locally right now, so I've switched to swing-top bottles instead.
 They seal well & are super cute!
 For this batch, I used 4.5-ounce & 8.5-ounce square swing-top bottles from Bormioli Rocco.
 I got them at The Container Store, but Target and craft stores like Hobby Lobby sell them, too.

 • Measuring Cup with Spout or Small Funnel: My Pyrex measuring cups all come with a small spout that's handy for pouring liquids into narrow openings, so that's what I used today for adding the vodka to the bottles.
-If you're spill-prone or making lots of extracts at once, you may want to grab a small funnel to make the process faster & mess-free.
+If you're spill-prone or making lots of extracts at once, grab a small funnel to make the process faster & mess-free.

 Where to Buy Vanilla Beans for Extract